Guide to U.S. Draped Bust Dimes

 Originally referred to as a “disme,” the dime was one of the original denominations authorized under the Coinage Act of 1792.
 The coins carried a value of ten cents or one-tenth of a dollar and represented a crucial test of whether the United States monetary system would be fully decimalized as Congress intended.
 The initial type for the denomination was known as the Draped Bust Dime, which carried the small eagle reverse in 1796 and 1797 before adopting the heraldic eagle reverse from 1798 until the conclusion of the series in 1807.
 Ranging in rarity from very scarce to extremely rare, these early dimes are not easily obtainable, particularly in problem-free condition.

-The obverse of the Draped Bust Dime features a bust of Liberty, facing right.
-The image of Liberty is identified by some as Ann Wiling Bingham of Philadelphia, although this identification is disputed and unconfirmed.
-As the name implies, Liberty’s bust is draped, while her hair is tied together with a ribbon.
-The word LIBERTY is above her head, and a number of stars are placed to the left and right.
-On the 1796 issue, there are fifteen stars.
-Two different star varieties exist for the 1797 issue, one with sixteen stars (following the admission of Tennessee to the Union) and the other with thirteen stars.
-It was decided that the Mint could not add stars indefinitely for every State that joined the Union, so the number was set at thirteen to represent the original thirteen states.
-All later issues of this type would only future thirteen obverse stars.
+The obverse of the Draped Bust Dime was designed by Robert Scot based on the work of portraitist Gilbert Stuart.
+The obverse carries a bust of Liberty, facing right.
+The image of Liberty is identified by some as Anne Willing Bingham of Philadelphia.
+As the name implies, Liberty’s bust is draped, while her hair is lightly bound with a ribbon.
+The word LIBERTY is above her head with stars placed to each side and the date below.
+On the 1796 issue, there are fifteen stars representing the number of states in the Union.
+For 1797, there are either sixteen or thirteen stars.
+Initially, sixteen stars were used following the admission of Tennessee to the Union, however it was later decided that the Mint could not add stars indefinitely so the number was set at thirteen to represent the original states.